michaelmelita1/11Cam15/README.md

 Techinically Compatible with A11 iPhones, but there is a Shutter Bug

 ## Credits
-Flylarb & Ezekiel1998 for testing and adding features
+Thanks to Ezekiel1998 for adding many new features

 ## THINGS TO DO